Proteobench/ProteoBench/docs/available-modules/4-DIA-Quantification.md

 In FragPipe output files, the protein identifiers matching a given ion are in two separate columns: "Proteins" and "Mapped Proteins".
 So we concatenate these two fields to have the protein groups.

-### Spectronaut
+### Spectronaut (work in progress)

 ### MaxDIA (work in progress)
 By default, MaxDIA uses a contaminants-only fasta file that is located in the software folder (“contaminant.txt”).
 However, the fasta file provided for this module already contains a set of curated contaminant sequences.
 Therefore, in the MaxQuant settings (Global parameters > Sequences), **UNTICK the “Include contaminants” box**.
+Furthermore, please make sure the FASTA parsing is set as `Identifier rule = >([^\t]*)`; `Description rule = >(.*)`).
 When uploading the raw files, press the "No Fractions" button to set up the experiment names as follows: "A_Sample_Alpha_01", "A_Sample_Alpha_02", "A_Sample_Alpha_03", "B_Sample_Alpha_01", "B_Sample_Alpha_02", "B_Sample_Alpha_03".

 For this module, use the "evidence.txt" output in the "txt" folder of MaxQuant search outputs.
 For public submission, please upload the "mqpar.xml" file associated with your search.

 #### Troubleshooting:

-##### Fasta header parsing
+Since the Thermo DIA data .raw files were acquired using a staggered window approach it is highly recommended to convert and demultiplex the .RAW files first into .mzMLs using MSConvert.
+Detailed instructions for this process can be found [here](https://fragpipe.nesvilab.org/docs/tutorial_convert.html#convert-thermo-dia-raw-files-with-overlappingstaggered-windows)

 The field "Proteins" in **the "evidence.txt" table should report proteins in the format "sp|O75822|EIF3J_HUMAN" (and separated with ";" in the case of protein groups)**.
-In the recent versions of MaxQuant, the default settings work perfectly (`Identifier rule = >([^\s]*)`; `Description rule = >(.*)`).
+In the recent versions of MaxQuant, the default settings work perfectly .
 Some older versions of MaxQuant do not provide the option to change fasta header parsing.
 These are not compatible with ProteoBench.

-### Proline Studio (work in progress..)
-Use the raw file names as sample names.
-In the output, it will automatically remove "LFQ_Orbitrap_".
-For this module, use the excel exports.
-Make sure that the `Quantified peptide ions` tab contains the columns `samesets_accessions` and `subsets_accessions`.
-The accessions in these two field are combined to determine what species a peptide sequence matches to.
-The `Quantified peptide ions` tab reports validated PSMs, so precursor ion quantities (retrieved from XICs) are duplicated.
-This redundancy is removed before metric calculation.
-For public submission, you can upload the same excel export, just make sure to have the tabs `Search settings and infos`, `Import and filters`, `Quant config`.

 ### Sage